thejasmeetsingh/django-social-app/README.md

 1. Implements JWT authentication for users.
 2. All APIs except `login` and `signup` will be called by authenticated users only.
-3. `ScopedRateThrottle` is added so that no users can not send more than 3 friend requests within a minute.
+3. `ScopedRateThrottle` is added so that users can not send more than 3 friend requests within a minute.
 4. API permission is applied, which won't allow the sender or any other user to update the request user.
 It'll only be updated by the user whose request is intended to.

 ## Getting Started